yegor256/0pdd/README.md

 Then, add a `@todo` [puzzle](https://www.yegor256.com/2009/03/04/pdd.html) to the source code (format it [right](https://github.com/teamed/pdd)).

-Then, `git push` something and see what happens.
+Then, `git push` to master branch something and see what happens.
 You should see a new issue created in your repository by [@0pdd](https://github.com/0pdd).

 The dependency tree of all puzzles in your repository you can find